-November 15 for Early Decision; January 15 for Regular Decision
+November 1 for Early Decision; January 2 for Regular Decision

-F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-IELTS or TOEFL scores are required for students whose first language is not English
+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): TOEFL/IELTS/Duolingo English scores are required for students whose first language is not English.
+TOEFL/IELTS/Duolingo English scores are not required for students who have a score of 670 or higher on the Evidence-Based Reading & Writing (ERW) section of the SAT exam or an ACT English score of 30 or higher.
+Requests for waivers based on other exceptional circumstances will be considered.

-Please indicate which tests your institution uses for placement (e.g., state tests):
+G. Please indicate which tests your institution uses for placement (e.g., state tests) :

 SAT

+ACT

-ACT SAT Subject Tests
+SAT Subject Tests

-AP/IB □
+AP/IB $\overline{\mathbf{X}}$

 CLEP

 Institutional Exam

-State Exam (specify):
+State Exam (specify)